Last updated: October 04, 2024

 One story home with a front porch and white fencing

-Using a cash out refinance to buy investment property is an increasingly popular way for seasoned real estate investors to increase their portfolio size and diversify their holdings.
-Depending on your plans for the cash, you may prefer an alternative option like a conventional refinance or second mortgage like a home equity loan.
+Using a cash out refinance to buy investment property is a popular way for seasoned real estate investors to increase their portfolio size and diversify their holdings.
+However, you may prefer an alternative option like a conventional refinance or home equity loan.

 Using a cash out refinance to buy an investment property